 How to Drill Holes in the Pegboard

-Take a 5/8 inch drill bit and start drilling holes on the marked areas.
+Take a 5/8 inch drill bit and start drilling holes in the marked areas.
 Place the center of the bit over the marked areas and sand away splinters around the hole edges on both sides of the board.
 Use drill pressure to make sure you are drilling straight holes.

 How to Sand the Pegboard

-A pegboard is smooth and less sanding is required.
+A pegboard is smooth, and minor sanding is required.
 Before you start sanding, use medium-grit sandpaper.
 Concentrate on the edges and corners of the panel since they take up the paint.
 Wear a face mask to protect yourself from sawdust and work in a well-ventilated area.
 Dust hinders a smooth and perfect finish when covered by paint.
 When your paint dries up, the dust particles start showing and leave spots.

 How to Assemble the Pegboard